jefflinse/MSBuildTracer/README.md

 # MSBuildTracer
-A tracer tool for querying MSBuild projects for properties, targets, imports, etc.
+A tracer tool for querying MSBuild projects for properties, targets, and imports.

 ## Properties